Map Loading... Scroll Down

 • Any direct or indirect contribution made by one spouse to help educate or develop the career potential of the other spouse.

-• Any direct contribution to an increase in value of separate property which occurs during the marriage.
+• Any direct contribution to an increase in the value of separate property that occurs during the marriage.

-• The tax consequences to each party would have been incurred if the marital and divisible property had been sold or liquidated on the date of valuation.
+• The tax consequences to each party would have been incurred if the marital and divisible property had been sold or liquidated on the valuation date.

 • Acts of either party to maintain, preserve, develop, or expand; or to waste, neglect, devalue or convert the marital property or divisible property, or both, during the period after separation of the parties and before the time of distribution.